Martin Hewitt | |

 Birth Date: | 23 March 1966 df=y |

-Martin James Hewitt (born 23 March 1966) is a senior British police officer, who has served as Chairman of the National Police Chiefs' Council from May 2019 to March 2023.
+Martin James Hewitt (born 23 March 1966) is a senior British law enforcement officer who has been serving as the Border Security Commander since September 2024.
+He is a former soldier and police officer who previously served as chair of the National Police Chiefs' Council from May 2019 to March 2023.

 Hewitt was born on 23 March 1966 in London, England.
 He was educated at the Salesian College, Battersea, an all-boys Catholic grammar school in London.[1]
 He would later attend the University of Leicester, completing a postgraduate diploma in criminal justice studies in 2000.[2]